A Lagrangian filling for every cluster seed: The curve quiver with potential

 \subsubsection{Reduced part for curve QPs}

 Let $\SC$ be a curve configuration and $(Q(\SC),W(\SC))$ its associated curve QP.
-The Hass-Scott algorithm, as stated in Theorem \ref{thm:HassScott} above, geometrically explains Theorem \ref{thm:DWZ_splitting} in the case of curve QPs.
+Theorem \ref{thm:HassScott} above geometrically explains Theorem \ref{thm:DWZ_splitting} in the case of curve QPs.
 Indeed, consider a non-reduced configuration $\SC_0$ with a non-empty collection of bigons $\{B_1,\ldots,B_m\}$.
 Then its associated curve QP $(Q(\SC),W(\SC))$ is not reduced: by definition, it contains one 2-cycle in $Q(\SC)$ for each bigon, and such 2-cycles each appear as quadratic monomial in $W(\SC)$.

 \begin{definition} Let $\SC$ be a configuration with a collection of bigons $\{B_1,\ldots,B_m\}$.
-Any reduced curve configuration $\SC_{red}$ obtained by iteratively applying the Hass-Scott algorithm (Theorem \ref{thm:HassScott}) $m$ times to $\SC$, where at each time exactly one bigon is eliminated, is said to be a reduction of $\SC$. $\Box$ \end{definition}
+Any reduced curve configuration $\SC_{red}$ obtained by iteratively applying Theorem \ref{thm:HassScott} $m$ times to $\SC$, where at each time exactly one bigon is eliminated, is said to be a reduction of $\SC$. $\Box$ \end{definition}

 Namely, Theorem \ref{thm:HassScott} allows us to remove one bigon at a time, by applying a sequence of triple point moves and then a local bigon move.
 By Proposition \ref{lem:triplepoint}, the sequence of triple point moves does not change the right-equivalence class of $(Q(\SC),W(\SC))$.
 Each time that we apply Theorem \ref{thm:HassScott} we need exactly one local bigon move.
 By Lemma \ref{lem:bigon}, the QP $(Q(\SC),W(\SC))$ then undergoes a $B$-reduction at a bigon $B$.
 By iteratively applying Theorem \ref{thm:HassScott}, we obtain the following: